MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 HTTPS RRs, all connections will be upgraded to HTTPS, and clients will use HTTP/3 if they can.
 Parameters are "bound" to each server pool, so each server pool can have its own protocol, ECH configuration, etc.

+## Multi-CDN

+The HTTPS record is intended to support operating an HTTP service backed by multiple Content Distribution Networks for redundancy, performance, etc.
+This example shows such a configuration:

+    $ORIGIN svc2.example. ; A second hosting provider cdn 7200 IN HTTPS 1 . alpn=h2
+    cdn  300 IN A        192.0.2.4
+                AAAA     2001:db8::4

+    $ORIGIN customer.example. ; A multi-CDN customer domain ; Alias to the two CDNs by copying their ServiceMode records. www 7200 IN HTTPS 1 h3pool.svc.example. alpn=h2,h3 echconfig="123..."
+                HTTPS 2 pool.svc.example. alpn=h2 echconfig="abc..."
+                HTTPS 1 cdn.svc2.example. alpn=h2
+    ; For non-HTTPS-aware clients, copy the CDNs' IPs. www  300 IN A    192.0.2.2
+                A    192.0.2.4
+                AAAA 2001:db8::2
+                AAAA 2001:db8::4
+    ; The apex is aliased to www to match its configuration.
+    @   7200 IN HTTPS 0 www
+    ; Non-HTTPS-aware clients will use the same CDN IPs.
+    @    300 IN A    192.0.2.2
+                A    192.0.2.4
+                AAAA 2001:db8::2
+                AAAA 2001:db8::4

+Domain owners should be cautious when using a multi-CDN configuration, as it introduces a number of complexities highlighted by this example:

+* If CDN 1 supports ECH, and CDN 2 does not, the client is vulnerable to ECH downgrade by a network adversary who blocks connections to CDN 1.
+* The domain owner must ensure that their copies of the CDNs' HTTPS, A, and AAAA records are up-to-date.
+Failure to update could lead to breakage when the CDN changes its configuration, or conversely could make it impossible for CDNs to change its configuration without breaking customers.
+This could be avoided in part by using multiple AliasMode or CNAME records (each in their own RRSet), but that is not representable in a standard zone file.
+* The IP addresses in the customer zone are the CDN's fallback IPs.
+It is not safe in general to include all IPs of the CDN's SvcDomains, because some SvcDomains may only be usable with the corresponding SvcParams.
+* Aliasing the apex to its subdomain simplifies the zone file but likely increases resolution latency, especially when using a non-HTTPS-aware recursive resolver.
+* Customers can copy SvcPriority verbatim (as in this example), or modify it to control the fallback order.

 ## Non-HTTPS uses